julianchurchill/phonegap-ng-test/README.md

  - plugins for karma to use Chrome and the unit test framework Jasmine
 - npm install -g karma-cli
  - Install the command line shortcut so you can type 'karma' instead of './node_modules/karma/bin/karma'

-## Notes

-- Android app can be 'cleaned' by removing the platforms/android directory.
- - A 'gulp build' will be required after this to recreate the app

 ## References